- Jan 17, 2020

 There is an abundance of skincare products out there - it is well and truly mind-boggling and hard to keep track of what’s new, what’s old, and what can actually be trusted.
 The key to making informed decisions about which products or treatments are suitable for an individual is getting increasingly challenging to discern.
 The reality is that scientifically there are a limited number of things that actually work in skincare

-Let me highlight a few aspects here that are going to be bigger than just a trend in 2020 and beyond
+Let me highlight a few aspects here that are going to be bigger than just a trend in the 2020s and beyond

 This is a huge shift for all of us, with the stark reality that environmental change is now well and truly with us, the main thing for any skincare brand to recognise is that we need to put the planet first.
 Larger brands are rethinking their approach and packaging of products has taken a huge turn.
 There has been a good deal of focus on conscious capitalism and this has seen beauty giants like L’Oreal etc publicly commit to 100% eco friendly packaging (compostable or reusable) by 2025.
 Refillable packaging, fully recyclable materials and/or biodegradable and environmentally friendly ingredients are of the utmost importance.
 Conscious consumption in the beauty industry will soon start to become the norm in the coming years.